•Life Coach, Woman Activist & Speaker

 Dr Laila St. Matthew-Daniel is an internationally recognized Personal Growth & Transformational Expert, Writer, TEDx Speaker, Emotions Coach, Executive Coach and Leadership Trainer with a passion to help connect people to their authentic purpose.

-As the CEO of Jacinta Ltd, a Lifestyle Re-Engineering Firm, she uses her background in administration, psychology, behavioural science, NLP and Clarity Coaching to improve the performance of organizations to impact on their return on investment.
+As the CEO of Jacinta Ltd, a Lifestyle Re-Engineering Firm, she uses her background in administration, psychology, behavioural science, NLP and Clarity Coaching to improve the performance of organizations to impact their return on investment.

 She works with executive leaders, especially women, to assist them to be emotionally resilient to withstand the stress of responsibility and leading direction.